HomeDing/homeding.github.io/elements/switch.md

 ---
-title: Switch Element
+title: The Switch Element
-id: nn
+id: switch
 tags: ["Element"]
+excerpt: >
+  The SwitchElement is used to toggle the state of a boolean value to on or off by a single action.
 ---

 # {{data.title}}

-::: excerpt switch
+::: excerpt {{data.id}}
-The SwitchElement is used to toggle the state of a boolean value to on or off by a single Action.
+{{data.excerpt}}
 :::

 It is implemented as a special value element using the range 0 to 1 and can be used with the menu element.